-Clearly, more than thirty years later, those out-of-character words from Potka still resonate with me.
-What am I "handicapping" in my life by being preoccupied with some irrelevant scorecard?
+Clearly, nearly 50 years later, those out-of-character words from Potka still resonate with me.
+What am I handicapping in my life by being preoccupied with some irrelevant scorecard?
 That particular day with Potka, I was certainly missing the experience of noticing the beauty of nature because I was distracted with my sorry golf score.
 Years later, I was reminded of this in the midst of the economic downturn, when I didn't pay myself for more than three years, and I had just a few hundred bucks in the bank.
-I was having dinner with a friend and exhibiting a little self-pity because I'd just come back from my Stanford Business School twenty-year reunion where I felt like a pauper compared with my rich classmates.
+I was having dinner with a friend and exhibiting a little self-pity because I'd just come back from my Stanford Business School 20-year reunion, where I felt like a pauper compared with my rich classmates.